zanata/zanata-mt/README.md

 ### DEV mode

-DEV mode is enabled when **MT_AZURE_KEY** or **GOOGLE_APPLICATION_CREDENTIALS** is not present in environment variable.
-The service will not use any paid service backend in this mode but will return wrapped string: 'translated[𠾴 string 𠾴]'.
+DEV mode is enabled when both **MT_AZURE_KEY** and **GOOGLE_APPLICATION_CREDENTIALS** are not present in environment variable.
+You can also enable it by passing a non-empty **DEV_BACKEND** environment variable to the running instance.
+Once enabled and requested, the service will not use any paid service backend but will return wrapped string: 'translated[𠾴 string 𠾴]'.

 ----